kedro-org/kedro/docs/source/course/index.md

 # Learn Kedro with hands-on video

 If you prefer to learn by following a video tutorial, you can follow the hands-on video course about Kedro

-The course is structured in five parts, and part is further divided in short videos that cover a specific topic about Kedro.
-It is based on the [spaceflights tutorial](../tutorial/index.md) and complements this documentation so you can read and get hands-on with the video as you get up-to-speed with Kedro basics.
+The course is structured into sections, which are further divided in short videos covering a specific Kedro topics.
+You'll walk through the [spaceflights tutorial](../tutorial/index.md) to get hands-on with that example and rapidly pick up key Kedro concepts.

 ### Who is this course for?

 This course is for data scientists, data engineers and machine learning engineers.
-You can be junior, mid-level or senior in your field of work, and you're likely to be hands-on with projects, or a decision-maker who regularly makes design and implementation choices for products.
+You can be junior, mid-level or senior in your field of work.
+You're likely to be hands-on with projects, or a decision-maker who regularly makes design and implementation choices about Python data products.

 We assume you know these concepts:
 * Python basics (coding on Jupyter and other notebook interfaces)
 * Manipulating data with pandas
 * Visualising insights